brancz/kube-rbac-proxy/README.md

       --oidc-issuer string                          The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 If set, it will be used to verify the OIDC JSON Web Token (JWT).
       --oidc-sign-alg stringArray                   Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string                  Identifier of the user in JWT claim, by default set to 'email' (default "email")
-      --resource-attributes-file string             File spec of attributes-record to use for SubjectAccessReview.
-If unspecified, requests will attempted to be verified through non-resource-url attributes in the SubjectAccessReview.
       --secure-listen-address string                The address the kube-rbac-proxy HTTPs server should listen on.
       --stderrthreshold severity                    logs at or above this threshold go to stderr (default 2) --tls-cert-file string                        File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert)